EPHESIANS 6

 4 And, ye fathers, provoke not your children to wrath: but bring them up in the nurture and admonition of the Lord.

 When parental discipline destroys filial love, it is bad.
 Veneration is a mixture of fear and love, and is created in every well-organised child by strict discipline and kindness on the part of the parent.
-But a parent who is always beating, always frowning, scolding, and commanding, and never coaxing and caressing a child, can only be reared, and, ultimately, disliked.
+But a parent who is always beating, always frowning, scolding, and commanding, and never coaxing and caressing a child, can only be feared, and, ultimately, disliked.

 Children can never be beaten into goodness, any more than nations can be persecuted into orthodoxy.
 They generally love their mothers best, because they are most indulgent; but at last they find that indulgence is weakness, and then they learn to disobey the old lady, as they call her.
 They fear the father, because he is stern and severe; and at last they dislike him, and avoid his society, for his want of sympathy.

 Were the weakness of both parents combined in one, they would make a virtue.
 The joint and cordial cooperation of the two sexes makes the best discipline for children; but we are sorry to say, that there is very little of that cooperation to be found.
 The mother is generally a shield from the father, and her opposition always increases his severity, whilst his severity increases her indulgence.
+Children cannot be well reared unless parents are well married

 Herald of the Kingdom and Age to Come, Sept 1853.

-‬THE FAMILY DISADVANTAGES OF THE TRUTH
+2.‭—‬THE FAMILY DISADVANTAGES OF THE TRUTH

 But the children‭! ‬Well,‭ ‬our duty is plain.‭ ‬It is an apostolic injunction‭ (‬and the dictate of common sense‭) ‬to‭ "‬bring them up in the nurture and admonition of the Lord,‭" (Eph. vi, 4.)